waterbycounty

 What's happening with rivers in Porter County right now?

-Porter County's primary USGS streamgage on the KANKAKEE RIVER is currently reading 1,410 cubic feet per second — 100% of the long-term mean of 1,406.69 cfs.
+Porter County's primary USGS streamgage on the KANKAKEE RIVER has a pipeline snapshot of 1,410 cubic feet per second — 100% of the long-term mean of 1,406.69 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Porter County water compare to the Indiana average?